So what’s the Catholic advice to Salve?

 to stretch her meager budget?

-number and spacing of their children as a way to cope with poverty.
+plan the number and spacing of their children as a way to cope with poverty.

 Anti-RH activists prescribe all those wonderful solutions to poverty - anti-corruption,